What is Hyperpigmentation?

 Treatment of Hyperpigmentation

-- Laser Skin Resurfacing – Helps remove the outer layer of skin and stimulate the production of new fresh skin cells.
+- Laser Skin Resurfacing – Helps remove the outer layer of skin and stimulate skin stem cells to generate fresh, new skin.

 - IPL Laser Therapy – Intense pulsed light therapy, uses an intense beam of light energy to target and obliterate the darker pigmentation.